2017 Kobalt 400: Final stage

+Post-race

 Final lap and brawl

 On the final lap, Keselowski's car fell back through the field.
 Kyle Busch veered to the bottom to avoid him and made contact with Logano.
 In Turn 3, Logano got loose, hit Busch and sent him spinning through Turn 4 and down onto pit road.
 Busch got out of his car, proceeded to the staging area where the top-five cars are captured after the race, usually at the entrance of pit road, threw a punch at Logano and a brawl broke out on pit road.
 It lasted roughly 18 seconds before officials broke it up.

-Logano said after everything settled down that there wasn't much talking as "swinging," and that he was just "racing hard there at the end with our Pennzoil Ford.
+Logano said after everything settled down that there wasn't much talking as "swinging", and that he was just "racing hard there at the end with our Pennzoil Ford.
 Kyle and I usually race really well together.
 We usually never have any issues, and he tried to pin me down into the corner underneath Brad and we about crashed on entry, and then I was still trying to gather it up by the center and I was gonna spin out, so I’m trying to chase it up and he was there.
 It obviously wasn’t anything intentional, but obviously he thinks that, so, I don’t know, we’ll get by.”

 Busch saw it differently, telling Vince Welch of Fox Sports that he "got dumped.
 (Logano) flat-out just drove straight in the corner and wrecked me.
 That's how Joey races, so he's going to get it."

-Post-race

 Driver comments

 Truex said in victory lane that his team "definitely had [their] share of races where we've dominated and gave one away, and it looked like today was going to be another one of those.
 The runs just didn't work out the way we needed them.
 We were struggling on the really long runs.
 We had to run that last set of tires on that last caution longer than we did all race long.
 From Lap 211 until caution for Danica Patrick's blown engine on Lap 252, I was out of control and Brad was really good on the long run.
 I hate that he had problems.
 He was strong and we weren't going to do anything with him, but then he lost the brakes or something.
 A little bit of a gift, but we've given some away, so it feels good to come out on the good end for once."

 Keselowski, who finished fifth, said his team will "have to take [the car] apart (to discover the source of the part failure), it has to go through inspection.
 I just know it was something major.
 It wouldn't turn, and I lost the brakes, so it's a pretty good indicator.”